Vendor Governance and KPIs

 Governance structure and roles

 The most common failure mode is “no single internal owner.”
-When responsibility is split across multiple people, issues linger and vendors receive inconsistent direction.
+When responsibility is spread across multiple people, decisions stall, issues linger, and the vendor receives conflicting instructions.
+A single accountable owner prevents drift.

 Review cadence